Common reasons for medical device recalls

 ZIMMER BIOMET product recall (2021)

-Spike in medical device recalls in 2018
+Pre-pandemic spike in medical device recalls (2018)

 IMDFR definition of Software as a Medical Device: IMDRF.org